Mohsem35/AWS-CCP-Certification-Study/README.md

 ##### Policies in the Real World

-You can limit access to an Amazon S3 bucket to specific users: You can add a bucket access policy directly to an Amazon S3 bucket to grant IAM users access permissions for the bucket and the objects in it.
+**You can limit access to an Amazon S3 bucket to specific users**: You can add a bucket access policy directly to an Amazon S3 bucket to grant IAM users access permissions for the bucket and the objects in it.

 ##### IAM Best Practices